ellakoa/postcard-poem/content/posts/silent-footsteps.md

   Gold drips from budding leaves.

   Early mists hover, then lift
-  around me, a subtle warmth drifts
+  around me, a subtle warmth drifts.

   Looking up towards the sky
   a flock of birds pass by,